12 Illustration Styles Every Illustrator Should Know

 Fantasy

 Fantasy illustration is moody and enchanting, alive with mythology, magic, fables, legends, and science fiction.
-Stories inspire this style of illustration that depicts magical worlds, supernatural scenes, and characters.
+This style of illustration is inspired by stories and depicts supernatural scenes and characters.
 It is usually quite detailed, exercising immense skill from these imaginative illustrators.
-Depth of detail combined with moody atmospheres brings these stories to life, immersing the viewer in an alternative, fantastic world.
+Depth of detail combined with moody atmospheres immerses the viewer in an alternative world.

 Image Source: ArtStation